web3labs/blk-explorer-free/README.md

 docker-compose -f <os>-docker-compose.yaml down
 ```

-To connect to new network you need to delete one fo the containers with:
+To connect to new network you need to delete one of the containers with:

 ```bash
 docker rm blk-mongodb-free